zulip/zulip/README.dev.md

   much better than Virtualbox.
 Patches to do this by default if VMWare is available are welcome!

+* On Windows: You can use Vagrant and Virtualbox/VMWare on Windows with Cygwin, similar to the Mac setup.
+Be sure to create your git clone using `git clone https://github.com/zulip/zulip.git -c core.autocrlf=false` to avoid Windows line endings being added to files (this causes weird errors).

 Once that's done, simply change to your zulip directory and run `vagrant up` in your terminal to install the development server.
 This will take a long time on the first run because Vagrant needs to